-If left un-serviced, a reduction in efficiency can lead to water being present downstream, impacting the quality of the compressed air and the system’s health.
+If left un-serviced, a reduction in efficiency can lead to water being present downstream.
+This impacts the quality of the compressed air and the system’s health.
 Bad air quality could damage equipment and result in product spoilage, costly repairs, system downtime and even a danger to employees themselves.

 Desiccant dust in the purge airstream can gradually block the silencers, creating higher backpressure.
-Consequently, the higher backpressure impacts internal valves, which can lead to them not sealing correctly.
+Higher backpressure impacts internal valves, which can lead to them not sealing correctly.
 When internal valves stop working, your dryer will stop functioning correctly.

 Decreasing the Desiccant Life Span

 Even though desiccant is regenerated, it will lose its effectiveness and wear over time, which could cause desiccant dust to form.
 Desiccant dust causes the dryer to become less effective at removing moisture and can potentially lead to higher differential pressure, which causes a significant reduction in inefficiency.
 Additionally, the airstream can damage the operation of the internal components such as valves, seals and silencers.

 Damaged Solenoid Valves, Shuttles, Shuttle Seats and O-rings